Leadership Inspirations Activities

 - Facilitator Note: This is a difficult activity to explain without first seeing it played.
 It is recommended that you observe the activity at least once before attempting to facilitate the activity.
-You can watch a video of how this activity can be played here.

-- Participants play by (lightly) tapping theirs and their neighbors knees throughout the activity.
+- Participants play by (lightly) tapping theirs and their neighbor’s knees throughout the activity.
 Please make sure that your group is comfortable enough with each other to do this before proceeding.

 - This activity follows a certain order in time to a beat.
 It is preferable to explain this activity by demonstrating the beat and steps.

 - The order of steps is as follows: